-7 Wildlife Tree Patches are now called Wildlife Tree Retention Areas in FRPA legislation.
+&lt;sup>8 Wildlife Tree Patches are now called Wildlife Tree Retention Areas in FRPA legislation.

-8 A minor salvage cutblock is defined as less than 2.0 ha of harvesting and/or less than total volume of 2,000m3 excluding volume from any road clearing width, if the road is required to facilitate the removal of the timber within the minor salvage cutblock.
+&lt;sup>9 A minor salvage cutblock is defined as less than 2.0 ha of harvesting and/or less than total volume of 2,000m excluding volume from any road clearing width, if the road is required to facilitate the removal of the timber within the minor salvage cutblock.